 “In almost every case, we are seeing this tech collecting data from a mobile phone,” he said.
 “And that is being paired with the cloud, which is how many startups quickly scale without having on-premises infrastructure, and they can grow as their usage base grows.”

 Journey Meditation is one of those companies rushing to meet the growing desire for services that offer peace of mind.
-Four years ago, Stephen Sokoler launched the company to bring mental clarity and emotional calm to large groups through in-person presentations.
+In 2015o, Stephen Sokoler launched the company to bring mental clarity and emotional calm to large groups through in-person presentations.
 The work of stillness soon became big business as the company expanded to 20 branches in the nation’s biggest cities with clients like Nike, Disney and Facebook.

 But Sokoler saw the physical limitations of that in-person experience.
 So, he built Journey Live, a mobile app, powered by cloud technology.
 It allows anyone in the world to meditate with a live instructor.
 Journey Live has 15-minute classes that are available nearly every hour.
 They also include on-demand sessions.